-CCAD is a place for people like you.
+CCAD is a place for you.

 People who think differently.
 People who refuse to stay within a box, stereotype, line, or any other boundary that restricts self-expression.
 Diversity moves art forward.
 Diversity makes our connected community even stronger.